 Advocates for Community Transformation is an equal opportunity employer, and a diverse slate of compelling candidates is welcome and encouraged.
 The application requires a Statement of Faith.
-A Statement of Faith should describe your Christian faith and how it is relevant to your involvement with

-Act and should include, at a minimum, a description of your spiritual disciplines (prayer, study, etc.) and your current place of worship.
+A Statement of Faith should describe your Christian faith and how it is relevant to your involvement with Act and should include, at a minimum, a description of your spiritual disciplines (prayer, study, etc.) and your current place of worship.

-For immediate consideration or to suggest a prospect, please email or call Cynthia Moreland, John Sparrow or Lysondra Somerville at 404.262.7392.
+For immediate consideration or to suggest a prospect, please email or call Cynthia Moreland, Lysondra Somerville or Terri Kohan at 404.262.7392.